Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 If you want to quickly test a change, or you're implementing features that require a lot of restarts, you can use Vite's development server to speed up the process:
 Go to the "Run and Debug" tab of VSCode and start the "Launch Heroic (HMR & HR)" task (alternatively, if you're not using VSCode or just prefer the terminal, run `pnpm start`).
 Heroic will start up after a short while, and once you make any change to the code, it'll reload/restart.

+### Development on Nix

+After cloning the repository, Nix users can use `nix-shell` to make Node.JS/pnpm available and automatically run [installation step](#development-environment) 3 and 4.
+See [shell.nix](shell.nix) for more information.

 ## Sponsors